 Joy Ferguson’s Pilot’s Licence Picture in 1939

-The next time we hear of her is in 1939 when, whilst working as an electrical appliances demonstrator for the local Council’s Electricity Showrooms, she gained her Royal Aeronautical Club’s pilot’s licence.
-She used this skill to join the Women’s Air Transport Auxiliary in 1943 and flew as a 2nd Officer with them for the rest of the war, racking up some 1,000 flying hours.
+In the Women’s Air Transport Auxiliary she rose flew as a 2nd Officer with them for the rest of the war, racking up some 1,000 flying hours.
 She then held a commission for five years after the war in the W.R.A.F.V.R. (flying list).

 After the war we know she was working for the Ministry of Supply on their research and she remained with them for the rest of her working life.
 Her aviation background led her into aircraft research but the exact nature of this is now not in evidence in the records I have seen so far.
 I hope to find time next year for yet another visit to the National Archives at Kew, to see if somewhere in the Ministry of Supply box files there is any mention of her.